Home

 Finding a Qualified Dealer

 If you are purchasing a new or used wheelchair van from a dealer, check the seller's standing with the Better Business Bureau.
-Also find out if the dealer's vehicles comply with Adaptive Driving Alliance (adamobility.com) and National Mobility Equipment Dealers Association (nmeda.org) standards.
+Also find out if the dealer's vehicles comply with Adaptive Driving Alliance (adamobility.com) and National Mobility Equipment Dealers Association (nmeda.com) standards.

 Purchasing Used Wheel Chair Vans

 If you are purchasing a used adaptive vehicle, first check the vehicle's history report and ask for receipts proving what past work and maintenance have been done on the vehicle.
 Examine the condition of the interior and exterior of the van, as well as the tires.

-Consider asking an independent mechanic to examine under the hood and make recommendations about what maintenance or possible repairs the van may need after purchase.
+Then, consider asking an independent mechanic to examine under the hood and make recommendations about what maintenance or possible repairs the van may need after purchase.
 Keep these potential costs in mind when considering the dealer's purchase price.

 Test the functionality of the van's mobility equipment several times and make sure that manual back-up operations are in good condition as well.
 Carefully look at the wheelchair tie down system to ensure that it is in good condition and that belts are not torn or damaged in any way.